valeryan/vscode-phpsab/README.md

 [ *Scope:* All | Optional | *Type:* boolean | Default: false ]

-Write debug information to the PHP Sniffer & Beautifier debug console and enable the display extra notices.
+Write debug information to the PHP Sniffer & Beautifier output channel and enable the display extra notices.

 ### The phpcs report contains invalid json